How UW football doctors keep their protocols ‘automatic’ for emergency situations

-The chilling scene in Cincinnati on Monday night when Buffalo Bills safety Damar Hamlin suffered a cardiac arrest on the field served as a reminder to local sports medical practitioners the value in having their own emergency plans as updated and practiced as possible.
+The chilling scene in Cincinnati on Monday when Buffalo Bills safety Damar Hamlin suffered cardiac arrest on the field served as a reminder to local sports medical practitioners of the value in having their emergency plans as updated and practiced as possible.

 “It causes you to look back at your own plans and see if there are gaps,” Dr. Kimberly Harmon, the head football physician for the University of Washington Huskies, said in a phone interview Tuesday.
 “We’ve been doing sudden cardiac arrest (plans) here for decades, and it is certainly front of mind.
 But there are always things you don’t think about or things you might be able to do better, and it reminds you the importance of it because when you practice year after year and nothing ever happens you may be like, ‘Do we need to do this?’
 But it becomes automatic (to execute the plan on the field) if you’ve practiced it and you know what to do.”

-In a statement, the Bills said Hamlin suffered a cardiac arrest following a hit in the first quarter of a game in Cincinnati against the Bengals and that his heartbeat was restored on the field.
+In a statement, the Bills said Hamlin suffered cardiac arrest following a hit in the first quarter against the Bengals and that his heartbeat was restored on the field.
 He was taken to a local medical center where the Bills said he remained in critical condition Tuesday.

-According to a tweet from NFL spokesman Brian McCarthy on Tuesday, each team has on average a 30-person gameday medical staff including a two-person emergency medical technician/paramedic crew.
+According to a tweet from NFL spokesman Brian McCarthy on Tuesday, each team has on average a 30-person gameday medical staff, including a two-person emergency medical technician/paramedic crew.

-Harmon said UW has at least four physicians on hand for football games as well as the athletic training staff and a paramedic crew and that visiting teams also have their own training and medical staffs present.
+Harmon said UW has at least four physicians on hand for football games as well as the athletic training staff and a paramedic crew, and that visiting teams also have their own training and medical staffs present.
 Harmon said the staffs of the two teams meet before every game to review the emergency action plan.

 Specific details of all of the actions taken to treat Hamlin on the field have not been revealed.
 But USA Today reported Tuesday that the NFL confirmed that Hamlin was given CPR and oxygen and that an automated external defibrillator, or AED, was also used on the field before his heartbeat was restored.